rdelos747/FNA-Utils/readme.md

 `public void SetText(string t)`

-Calling `SetText` automatically updated `Bounds.Rect` based on the new text to render, and uses these bounds to also update the `TextOrigin`, based on whatever type of `VerticalAlignment` is currently being used.
+Calling `SetText` automatically updates `Size` based on the new text to render, and uses these bounds to also update the `TextOrigin`, based on whatever type of `VerticalAlignment` and `HorizontalAlignment` is currently being used.

 ###### property